bentomhall/nih-system/homebrewery/world/player-options.md

 **One with Fire and Lightning:** You are immune to fire and lightning.

 Once you use this feature, you cannot use it again until you finish a long rest.

+### Way of the Serpent Dance
+Brawlers of the Serpent Dance chose to emphasize subtlety and grace in both combat and social situations, concealing within the paralyzing toxicity of their namesake.
+The name is from the Jungle of Fangs, where this style took root in modern times.

+#### Serpent's Grace
+Starting when you pick this subclass at level 3, you have learned to move through the world with nary a ripple.
+When you make a Dexterity (Stealth) check, you can add your Wisdom modifier to the result.
+In addition, when you take the Step of the Wind action, the first attack against you on any turn has disadvantage until the start of your next turn.

+#### Serpent's Charm
+When you pick this subclass at level 3, you gain proficiency in Deception.
+If you already had proficiency, you gain expertise instead.
+In addition, you learn the *feint* skill trick.
+If you spend ki on a different bonus action granted by this class, you can use feint as part of the same bonus action.

+#### Serpent's Venom
+At 6th level, you've learned to infuse your personal aether with toxic aspects, coating your unarmed strikes with necrotic venom.
+Once per turn when you hit a creature with an unarmed strike, you can change the damage type to poison.
+If you do, you deal extra damage equal to your Wisdom modifier, and you can spend 2 ki points to force the creature to make a Constitution saving throw against your stunning strike DC.
+On a failed save, the creature takes 1d10 poison damage per AET spent and is poisoned for one minute.
+On a success, they take half as much damage and are not poisoned.
+Poisoned creatures can attempt the saving throw again at the end of each of their turns, ending the effect on a success.

+#### Scale Dance
+At 11th level, you embody the bewitching aspect of a cobra as you dance.
+As an action, you can spend 3 ki and begin to dance, forcing all creatures of your choice that can see you within 30 feet to make a Wisdom saving throw.
+On a failed save, they become charmed by you.
+While charmed, they must use their movement to sway in time with you and cannot cast spells; if they attack, they do so at disadvantage.
+This effect ends at the start of your next turn unless you use your action again to continue the effect.
+If you do so, you do not need to pay the cost an additional time, but targets get to re-attempt their saving throw.

+#### Necrotic Venom
+Starting at 11th level, the poison damage dealt by your Serpent's Venom ability becomes necrotic in addition to poison.
+This means that a creature must be resistant or immune to both necrotic and poison to be immune to the damage.
+In addition, creatures immune to the poisoned condition cannot take reactions instead.

+#### Legendary Transformation
+At 17th level, you learn the spell *animal shapes* and can use it once per long rest.
+You can only choose serpentine forms, but affected creatures gain temporary hit points equal to your Wisdom modifier + your proficiency bonus.
 \page
 ## Rogue
+On Quartus, rogues, like everyone else, have a magical side to their skill set.
+In this case, rogues are all, to one degree or another, attuned to the Border Shadow, that liminal space between planes.
+Unconsciously (for most of them), they wrap themselves in the veil between the Material and Shadow.
+This is how they seemingly "dodge" a *fireball* and come out unscathed&mdash;the energy went into shadow around them.
+Some wield this power more consciously.
+But the Border Shadow isn't only darkness and stealth.
+And rogues are much more than just dancers in shadow.
+Long (but irregular, for the most part) training teaches them skills and knacks others lack.

+There are several Noefran organizations well-suited to a rogue's talents, from the the rump of the Benevolent Association, the organized crime ring that ruled Asai'ka from the shadows until the Red Plague, to the Hollow Knives, assassins and secret law-keepers in service to the Hollow King.
+The Dimwit Syndicate, headquartered in Tarad'am, is another significant criminal organization.
+Other rogues wear a white hat, acting as investigators, spies, and agents (governmental or private) throughout the scattered nations.

 ### Variant Features
 The following feature is available to all rogues, with their GM's permission.
 #### Skill Tricks